-- 2.1 Option A: The Committee could decide not to take the Sports Facilities and Playing Pitch Strategies forward.
-The risks associated with Option A at this point is low, but these will increase over time as the review of the Maidstone Borough Local Plan progresses through its preparation and consultation stages to examination, when the Inspector will consider whether the evidence supporting the local plan is adequate and up-to-date.
-Further, Option A does not provide the Council with an evidence base for future budgetary needs or grant funding applications. - 2.2 Option B: The Committee could decide to refer the report to HCL Committee for comments, prior to re-engagement with key stakeholders.
+- 2.1 Option A: The Committee could recommend to SPST Committee that the Sports Facilities and Playing Pitch Strategies are not taken forward.
+The risks associated with Option A at this point are low, but these will increase over time as the review of the Maidstone Borough Local Plan progresses through its preparation and consultation stages to examination, when the Inspector will consider whether the evidence supporting the local plan is adequate and up-to-date.
+Further, Option A does not provide the Council with an evidence base for future budgetary needs or grant funding applications. - 2.2 Option B: The Committee could note the strategies and refer comments to SPST Committee for consideration prior to re-engagement with key stakeholders and consultation with ward Councillors.